Why 1974 Was

 Mel Brooks's Best Year

-Four decades later, these titles have become embedded in the popular culture, and still have huge followings; I’d guess from their huge success that most people enjoyed both.
+It's been four decades since “Blazing Saddles” and “Young Frankenstein” debuted in 1974.
+These titles have become embedded in the popular culture, and still have huge followings; I’d guess from their huge success that most people enjoyed both.
 Yet — if you had to choose, which of these two back-to-back classics would travel with you to that imaginary desert island?

 The two outings have surface similarities: both skewer movies or movie genres, and share stars in the glorious forms of Gene Wilder and Madeline Kahn.
 Yet they also have marked differences, with “Saddles” the bawdier and more outrageous of the two, “Frankenstein” a slightly subtler exercise overall.
 (That’s a relative term, remember.
 “Subtle” was hardly an adjective most critics used to describe the Brooks canon.)